Podcastindex-org/podcast-namespace/README.md

 Our guiding principles for development of this namespace are the "[Rules for Standards Makers](http://scripting.com/2017/05/09/rulesForStandardsmakers.html)" by Dave Winer.
 Please read it before contributing if you aren't familiar with it.

 ## Official XMLNS definition

 To see the formalized tags, see the official definition file [here](docs/1.0.md).

 ## Supporting platforms and apps

 To see a list of platforms and apps that currently implement some or all of these tags, see the list [here](docs/element-support.md).

+## Example feed

+There is an example feed [example.xml](example.xml) in this repository showing the podcastindex namespace side by side with the Apple itunes namespace.
+There is also a "sandbox" feed where we experiment with tags while they are being hashed out.

+The url for that feed is:  [https://noagendaassets.com/enc/pc20sandbox.xml](https://noagendaassets.com/enc/pc20sandbox.xml).

 <br><br>